WGierke/git_better/documentation/documentation.md

 As one can see, the number of generated features increases polynomially in the number of input features.
 That's why the previous Feature Selection step was very important.

-To use deep learning techniques you need many training samples because of their higher learning complexity.
+As alternative we could have used deep learning techniques but you need many training samples because of their higher learning complexity.
 Our ~1500 samples aren't enough for this.
 Small feed-forward neural networks are applicable to our problem while deep neural networks are not.

 #### 3.2.4 Numeric Metadata Prediction Model